 Going on a clue from the 1870 newspaper articles we looked through cemetery records in western Iowa for Victor.
 We located a Victor Horany buried with a Civil War headstone in Graceland Cemetery in Avoca, Pottawattamie County, Iowa with his death date May 11, 1880.
 The company and regiment information matches that for Mary Katherine’s brother Victor.
 Could this mystery be solved?**

 As for Julius, no record for his death has been found locally.
 All City Cemetery sexton reports from September 1860 – May 1865 have been found except for September 1862.
 Newspapers from that month do not mention his death nor is information found in other local cemeteries.
-As mentioned before, record keeping is sketchy at best sometimes.
-Could he be buried in Davenport or might Julius have passed away on the Bremen or the journey from New York City to Davenport.
+As mentioned before, record keeping during this time is sketchy at best and obituaries rarely ran in the newspapers.
+Could he be buried in Davenport or might Julius have passed away on the Bremen or the journey from New York City to Davenport?
 The mystery continues for us unless someone else holds the answer.

 Hopefully more information will continue to be uncovered as time goes on.
 It seems every time we find something new it creates another mystery in Davenport’s connection to Mary Katherine Horony.
 Here is to our happy (local history) hunting!